clabe45/idontdrinkcoffee/README.md

 # idontdrinkcoffee
-A collection of Discord bots
+A collection of Python Discord bots

+Check out the subprojects for more info on each!